wamunyima3/AttendanceRegisterJava/README.md

 ## Sample APK

-For a quick preview of the app, you can download the [sample APK here](https://drive.google.com/file/d/10a1UGOKLBwwtSmBjNCAtcGtJ01f5uiGW/view?usp=drive_link) (link to be added).
+For a quick preview of the app, you can download the [sample APK here](https://drive.google.com/file/d/10a1UGOKLBwwtSmBjNCAtcGtJ01f5uiGW/view?usp=drive_link)
 ## Contributing

 Feel free to submit issues or pull requests to improve the app.
 Contributions are always welcome!